-For students studying within the FDL cohort, interactive group seminars for each module will be held on one Saturday per month at the University of Worcester, the remainder of the learning hours comprising asynchronous interactive activities on the VLE (Blackboard), known as OLAs (Online Learning Activities) and independent study in students' own time.
+For students studying within the FDL cohort, interactive group seminars for each module will be held on one Saturday per month at the University of Worcester or at Iron Mill College, Exeter, the remainder of the learning hours comprising asynchronous interactive activities on the VLE (Blackboard), known as OLAs (Online Learning Activities) and independent study in students' own time.
 There are 8 Saturdays and 8 OLAs in total over the year.